grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/_index.md

 ## Grafana Auth

-Grafana of course has a built in user authentication system with password authentication enabled by default.
-You can disable authentication by enabling anonymous access.
+Grafana OSS and Grafana Enterprise, of course has a built in user authentication system with password authentication enabled by default.
+For Grafana Cloud, the default authentication system uses your `grafana.com` account for authentication.

+You can disable authentication by enabling anonymous access (not available on Grafana Cloud).

 You can also hide the login form and only allow login through an auth provider (listed above).
-There are also options for allowing self sign up.
+There are also options for allowing self sign up (not available on Grafana Cloud).

 ### Login and short-lived tokens